 According to the San Diego County Animal Services, there are over 2,500 new dog bite cases annually.
 Unfortunately, even minor dog bites could result in long-term medical problems requiring costly medical care and negatively impact your lifestyle.

-Attorney Curtis Quay has spent the last 15 years helping dog attack victims and will assess your case for free.
+Attorney Richard Morse and his team have spent the last 20 years helping dog attack victims and will assess your case for free.
 By seeking legal advice from a qualified attorney, you increase your chances of being properly compensated for your injuries.
 We are available to assist you in our downtown San Diego office or can make arrangements to come to you.

 Dog Bite Laws